hacefresko/hacefresko.github.io/_posts/2024-04-08-unrestricted-access-&-arbitrary-file-read-on-solr-endpoint.md

 ---
 layout: post
-title: 'Reading data from thousands of users and reading files out of a Solr endpoint'
+title: 'Accessing data from thousands of users and more out of a Solr endpoint'
 date: 2024-04-06
 permalink: /posts/unrestricted-access-and-arbitrary-file-read-in-solr-endpoint
 tag: web, bug bounties